chrissb7/Travelling-Sales-Person-Problem/README.md

 # Travelling-Sales-Person-Problem

-This project was based on the Travelling Sales Person problem.
+This project was based on the Travelling Sales Person problem (https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 An algorithm is developed in order to find out the most efficient route a sales person can take, given a number of locations.
 In the case of this algorithm a list of 100 orders is inputed (please look at accompaying 100Orders.txt file, copy and paste all into the console).

 Breaking up the first order which is numbered 1 (see 100Orders.txt file):